gardehal/python-weather-fetch/README.md

 The more I used the program the more I felt it could be improved and give more and more detailed information to give a better overview of the weather and for longer.

 ### TODO:
-- got -2 hours posts and did not update when given new hour (10th aug), recheck if fixed at midnight
+- API redesigned, need to adjust things
-- hitting 23 +1 pritns the rest of the array (24 post per day, 3 days)
+- got -2 hours posts and did not update when given new hour (10th aug), recheck if fixed at midnight, (not fixed)
-- paginate and print days
+- stopped at 8 posts, (probs paused as a background task by Windows), posted +4 (2 hours more than expected) when ctrl + c, when ran again, printed all posts in array
-- tomorrow/week ahead/just weekend/vaiable number of days instead fo next 24 etc
+- hitting 23 +1 prints the rest of the array (24 post per day, 3 days)
 - check spelling